If you want to know how you can maximize your low-intensity exercise and burn the most fat, then it’s time to calculate your fat-burning zone.

 2. Another way is to do moderate-intensity exercise such as cycling moderately, so you can drop extra calories and excess fat.

 3. If you can’t go for vigorous activity yet for some reason, then aim to do low-intensity fat-burning activities for longer hours to shed calories and lose fat.
-Exercising in the aerobic zone also helps develop your cardiovascular system.
+Also, regularly exercising in the aerobic zone has noticeably improved my cardiovascular health.

 Heart Rate Zones

-Your heart rate tells the intensity of your workout or how hard your body is working.
+Monitoring my heart rate has been crucial in understanding the intensity of my workouts and how hard my body is working.

-Exercising at the right level of intensity (or at the right target heart rate) helps you avoid over-exercising or ensure you're working hard enough to achieve the fitness benefits from a particular workout.
+Exercising at the right level of intensity (or at the right target heart rate) helps you avoid over-exercising or ensures you're working hard enough to achieve the fitness benefits from a particular workout.

 As the percentage of heart rate increases, your exercise intensity also increases.